 There are a variety of ways to express your views about budget priorities, ranging in ease from sending a tweet to visiting Washington for a face-to-face meeting with a legislator.

 Remember, while you are free to contact any member of Congress, you will be most effective by contacting legislators who represent you directly.
+Find information for your representatives below.

 Personal messages from constituents can be a very effective way of communicating with your legislators.
 Always be sure to include your name and address to make it clear that you live in the relevant district or state.
 All letters should start with Dear Senator/Representative, and they can be just a few paragraphs about a single issue.